A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Introduction

-\item We derive new normal map-based representations of the second-order optimality conditions of problem \cref{eq1-1}.
+where $\{z_k\}$ denotes a sequence of iterates generated by the proposed approach.
+In addition, we verify that the celebrated Kurdyka-{\L}ojasiewicz (KL) framework is applicable yielding finer global convergence results. \item Under mild local assumptions, we prove that our algorithm can locally turn into a pure (inexact) semismooth Newton method and that a fast q-superlinear rate of convergence can be achieved.
+This shows that the proposed normal map-based approach does not suffer from a \textit{Maratos-type effect}.
+Our analysis is based on the local behavior of the merit function allowing to make strong connections to the utilized trust region models. \item We derive new normal map-based representations of the second-order optimality conditions of problem \cref{eq1-1}.
 Specifically, we show that many second-order concepts, such as the second-order sufficient conditions, strong metric subregularity, and quadratic growth conditions, have an equivalent (and often simpler) characterization using the normal map which underlines the strong link between the natural residual and $\oFnor$.
 We further show that some of our assumptions required for local convergence are directly connected to second-order conditions.

 \item We study the convergence properties of a practical quasi-Newton variant of our method using BFGS updates to approximate the Hessian of $f$.
 After refining some classical results for BFGS updates, we show that BFGS techniques are fully compatible with the KL theory and some of our earlier convergence results.
 This allows us to derive a Dennis-Mor{\'e}-type condition yielding local superlinear convergence.
 In contrast to other nonsmooth quasi-Newton methods and techniques, \cite{ip1992local,CheYam92,Qi97,LewOve13,SteThePat17,TheStePat18}, we do not need to assume differentiability of the normal map $\oFnor$.
 Instead, since we only approximate the curvature information of the smooth function $f$, we will work with a slightly stronger second-order-type condition involving $\nabla^2 f$.